The 8 Best Proofpoint Competitors & Alternatives in 2026

 Cyberhaven Drawbacks

 • Complex Custom Policy Creation.
-Creating custom policies is challenging.
-Also, alerts from multiple policies are not aggregated; each policy can trigger separately even if all conditions are met.
+Creating custom policies can be challenging.
+Alerts from multiple policies are not always aggregated effectively; each policy can trigger separately even if all conditions are met.
 Additionally, URL detection sometimes inaccurately sends a warning based on the last URL opened, not necessarily the one involved in the event [*].

 • Poor Incident Overview.
-The incident dashboard still requires better event grouping as significant data events can generate an overwhelming number of incidents to review [*].
+The incident dashboard still requires better event grouping, as significant data events can generate an overwhelming number of incidents to review.
+Users also note that extracting event data for analysis with external tools remains difficult [*].

 • Complex macOS Installation.
 Installing endpoint sensors on macOS proves to be complex, suggesting a need for a more streamlined installation process.